 Mohamed holds a Bachelor of Arts degree in Criminology from Simon Fraser University.
 He has worked extensively with youth with challenges ranging from special needs and mental health to family preservation.
-His practice is centered around solution-focused approaches on family dynamics, Systems, and reciprocity.
-He also understands the impact positive mentorship can have on achieving goals, and an everlasting feeling of success that comes with it.
+His practice is centered around solution-focused approaches to family dynamics, systems, and reciprocity.
+He also understands the impact positive mentorship can have on achieving goals, and the everlasting feeling of success that comes with it.
 Additionally, he is able to implement, whether in youth groups or 1 to 1, effective strategies to achieve those goals.
 Mohamed’s leisure activities include meditation, playing sports with his younger siblings, and spending time with friends and family.

 “Progression over Perfection.”

 T has been at Touchstone since 2008.
 She was a Youth Worker at Francis House for 11 years before transitioning to the Youth Mentorship program.
 Outside of Touchstone, T works as an Education Assistant for the Burnaby School Board and she uses her passion for music and dancing to DJ various events.
 T has a great sense of humour and loves to laugh and is known for being particularly skilled at establishing and maintaining strong therapeutic relationships with her clients.